bryanlockwald/Concentration-Camp-Legacy-Effects/README.md

 ## Overview
 This repository contains the replication materials for our response and extension to:

 > Homola, Jonathan, Miguel M. Pereira, and Margit Tavits.
 2020.
-“Legacies of the Third Reich: Concentration Camps and Out-Group Intolerance.” *American Political Science Review* 114(2): 573–90. [doi:10.1017/S0003055419000832](https://doi.org/10.1017/S0003055419000832).
+"Legacies of the Third Reich: Concentration Camps and Out-Group Intolerance." *American Political Science Review* 114(2): 573–90. [doi:10.1017/S0003055419000832](https://doi.org/10.1017/S0003055419000832).

 We argue that Homola et al. are primarily capturing the effects of **ruralness** rather than the proximity to former Nazi concentration camps on support for the far-right Alternative für Deutschland (AfD) party in Germany.
 Our analysis demonstrates that:

 - **Unemployment rates** and the **presence of immigrants** have an effect on far-right support that is **orders of magnitude larger** than the proximity to former concentration camps.
 Using a similar model specification, we show that the effects reported by Homola et al. are only statistically significant in the bottom third of municipalities by population size.
-When splitting municipalities into low, medium, and high population tiers, the effect disappears in the more populated areas.
+When municipalities are split into low, medium, and high population tiers, the effect disappears in the more populated areas.
-- Using the replication data from Homola et al., we analyze the geographic distribution of support for the AfD party using Moran’s I and Local Indicators of Spatial Autocorrelation (LISA).
+- Using the replication data from Homola et al., we analyze the geographic distribution of support for the AfD party using Moran's I and Local Indicators of Spatial Autocorrelation (LISA).
 Our findings show that fewer than 50% of former Nazi concentration camps are located near clusters of AfD support, further challenging the argument that proximity to these historical sites significantly influences far-right voting behavior.

 ## Repository Structure
 - **`/data/`**: Contains raw and processed datasets.